rcl-ssl/docs/installations/nginx.md

 ## Web Server Configuration

 Update your web server configuration.

+It is assumed that you have NGINX already installed and hosting your website on your server.
+In addition, you have established your own custom domain name that points to your website.

 For Linux, look in the : /path-to-nginx/sites-enabled folder.

 For Windows, look in the : /path-to-nginx/conf/nginx.conf.

 Add or update these attributes to the sites you want HTTPS on

 ```
 # SSL configuration